sumnerevans/sumnerevans.com/content/posts/school/is-getting-a-masters-in-cs-worth-it.md

 I will speak from personal experience right now that I've probably made less than some of my peers who only got an undergraduate degree.
 This is because I've chosen to take a risk by working at a startup instead of a well established large tech company.
-I think that I've taken a slight pay cut, but I have a decent amount of equity and there is potential for a large windfall in the case of a favourable exit.
+I think that I've taken a slight pay cut from what I could be earning at a larger company, but I have a decent amount of equity and there is potential for a large windfall in the case of a favourable exit.
 (Update:
 [the exit was favourable](https://techcrunch.com/2024/04/09/wordpress-com-owner-automattic-acquires-multi-service-messaging-app-beeper-for-125m/).
 I got a decent equity payout and a sizeable raise.)
-However, during the first two years of my career that I spent at The Trade Desk, the stock tripled, and I had both ESPP (a program which allows employees to defer salary to buy the stock at a discount) and stock grants.
+On the other hand, during the first two years of my career that I spent at The Trade Desk, the stock tripled, and I had both ESPP (a program which allows employees to defer salary to buy the stock at a discount) and stock grants.
 Both of these did very well during that period.
 This stock boom happened during the COVID lockdowns, which is obviously something that I had no control over.

 **If the only reason you are considering grad school is to make more money, don't go to grad school.** Get into the workforce now, and start climbing the